DevAnuragGarg/MovieBox/README.md

 - latest dagger changes
 - sealed classes for checking data received and transfer to UI
 - implementation of similar movies in movie detail screen
-- implementation of data binding into movie detail screen
 - writing test cases for all the modules and having maximum code coverage
 - https://www.androidhive.info/2020/01/viewpager2-pager-transformations-intro-slider-pager-animations-pager-transformations/